 Introduced in 2012, the EOS M was Canon’s first foray into the world of interchangeable lens mirrorless cameras.
-It’s almost 6 years old now, but the technology holds up well and used prices are very low, making it a great option for testing the mirrorless waters.
+It’s 6 years old now, but the technology holds up well and used prices are very low, making it a great option for testing the mirrorless waters.

 EOS M Mirrorless Camera – Quick Specs

 - Resolution: 18 Megapixels

 - ISO Range: 100 – 12,800 (extended: 25,600)

 - Shutter Speeds: 1/4000 – 30 seconds + BULB

 - Lens Mount: EF-M (EF and EF-S with adapter)

 - Size: 2.62 x 4.28 x 1.27 inches (67 x 109 x 32mm)